-How can I use these devices to promote community engagement further?
+How can I use these devices to further promote community engagement?

 These devices can be excellent educational tools to connect local residents, stakeholders, and visitors to learn more about identifying principles of outdoor lighting and how they impact the nightscape.

 If you request one of the SQM-L devices, we recommend submitting your night sky monitoring data to the community science program Globe at Night.
 Instructions on how to submit data to this program will be included in the shipped SQM-L package.
 Data from dark sites and especially communities are essential in monitoring this natural resource and the presence and intensity of light pollution globally.
 This methodology can be used during outreach events like night hikes or star parties to teach audiences about monitoring the health of an environment through an indicator resource, such as the night sky.

 The LM-III device can be a gateway tool for teaching a community about lighting principles and visually identifying the difference between good and bad lighting.
 Try organizing a night walk to point out examples of light throughout the community and use the LM-III device to describe how outdoor lighting looks and feels.

 How do I take care of the device?